GuideNepalInvestingNEPSEDividendTaxPersonal Finance

 • Reinvest in the same stock — same as a bonus, with the friction above.

 • Rebalance — buy a different stock, an FD, a mutual fund, gold.
-This is the move bonus shares cannot make.
+That is the move bonus shares cannot make.
 If your NICL position is up 80% and your portfolio is now over-weighted in financials, a cash dividend lets you redirect that capital to a sector you are underweight in.

 A retired investor or a rebalancing-focused investor genuinely values cash.
 A 25-year-old in their first SIP year does not.